tiprankstipranks

 Our reliance on foreign manufacturers to provide materials, or produce our goods in a timely manner, or to meet our quality standards could cause problems if we experience a supply chain disruption and we are unable to secure an alternative source of raw materials or end products.

-We do not own or operate any foreign manufacturing facilities, and, therefore, are dependent upon third parties to manufacture all of our products.
-During 2023, 79% of our total purchases were manufactured in China.
-We also have no long-term manufacturing, or supply contracts with any of our suppliers, or manufacturers for the production and supply of our raw materials and products, and we compete with other companies for raw materials and production space.
-The risks inherent in the reliance on foreign manufacturing include work stoppages, transportation delays, public health emergencies, social unrest, changes in local economic and political conditions, and geopolitical conditions.
-We have experienced, and may in the future experience, a significant disruption in the supply of raw materials and products and may be unable to locate alternative suppliers of comparable quality at an acceptable price, or at all.
-In addition, if we experience significant increased demand, or if we need to replace an existing supplier or manufacturer, we may be unable to locate additional supplies of raw materials or additional manufacturing capacity on terms that are acceptable to us, or at all, or we may be unable to locate any supplier or manufacturer with sufficient capacity to meet our requirements or fill our orders in a timely manner.
-Identifying a suitable supplier is an involved process that requires us to become satisfied with its quality control, responsiveness, and service, financial stability, and labor, and other ethical practices.
-Even if we are able to expand existing or find new manufacturing sources, we may encounter delays in production, and added costs as a result of the time it takes to train our suppliers and manufacturers in our methods, products, and quality control standards.
-Our supply of raw materials or manufacture of our products could be disrupted or delayed by the impact of health pandemics, and the related government and private sector responsive actions such as border closures, restrictions on product shipments, and travel restrictions.
-Delays related to supplier changes could also arise due to an increase in shipping times if new suppliers are located farther away from our markets or from other participants in our supply chain.
-For example, the receipt of inventory sourced from areas impacted by COVID-19 was, in some cases, slowed or disrupted and our manufacturers faced similar challenges in receiving raw materials and fulfilling our orders.
-In addition, ocean freight was disrupted worldwide due to COVID-19 as there was much greater demand for shipping and reduced capacity and equipment in the post-pandemic recovery period.
-Any delays, interruption, or increased costs in the supply of raw materials, or manufacture of our products could have an adverse effect on our ability to meet customer demand for our products and have a material negative effect on our business, financial condition, results of operations, and liquidity.
+We do not own or operate any foreign manufacturing facilities and are therefore dependent upon third parties to manufacture all of our products.
+In 2025, 56.1% of our total purchases were manufactured in China and 24.6% in Cambodia.
+We also do not have long-term manufacturing or supply contracts with any of our suppliers or manufacturers for the production and supply of our raw materials and products, and we compete with other companies for raw materials and production capacity.
+The risks inherent in relying on foreign manufacturing include changes in the U.S. and international trade policies, work stoppages, transportation delays, public health emergencies, social unrest, changes in local economic and political conditions, and broader geopolitical instability.
+We have experienced, and may in the future experience, significant disruptions in the supply of raw materials and products and may be unable to secure alternative suppliers of comparable quality at an acceptable price, or at all.
+In addition, if we experience a sudden increase in demand, or need to replace an existing supplier or manufacturer, we may be unable to locate additional suppliers of raw materials or additional manufacturing capacity on terms that are acceptable to us, or at all, or we may be unable to locate any supplier or manufacturer with sufficient capacity to meet our requirements or fill our orders in a timely manner.
+Selecting and transitioning to a new supplier is a complex process that requires evaluations of quality control, responsiveness, and service, financial stability, and ethical labor practices.
+Even if we successfully transition to a new supplier, we may still encounter production delays and increased costs as a result of the training and onboarding process.
+Our supply of raw materials or finished products could be disrupted or delayed by health pandemics and government-imposed restrictions, such as border closures, shipment restrictions, and travel bans.
+Further delays could also arise if new suppliers are located farther from our core markets or other key participants in our supply chain.
+Our supply chain has been and may also be affected in the future by trade policy changes and tariffs imposed by the U.S. or other federal governments, which is described further below.
+Any delays, interruption, or increased costs in the supply of raw materials or production of our products could adversely affect our ability to meet customer demand and have a material negative effect on our business, financial condition, results of operations, and liquidity.

 Legal & Regulatory